ilja89/task2022/docs/README.md

 Run `php composer.phar update` in your docker run terminal inside bitnami/moodle/mod/charon.
 Updating works only if you already have you composer set up, if you don't then run `php composer.phar install`.
 To check which Laravel version you are running run: `php artisan --verion`
 Sometimes if localhost does not open, you might need to run: `sudo chmod -R 777 plugin/storage/`.
+And make sure that your `.env` and `.env.develop` have the same `APP_KEY`.
+It is generated automatically when after composer install, but if you still do not have it run `php artisan key:generate` inside bitnami/moodle/mod/charon.
+And check that both files have the same key.